danimelchor/clypi/docs/index.md

 ### `ClypiFormatter`

-Clypi ships with a pre-made formatter that can display help pages with either boxes or with idented sections:
+Clypi ships with a pre-made formatter that can display help pages with either boxes or with indented sections:

 ```python
 ClypiFormatter(boxed=True)